RP1507/streaming-01-getting-started/README.md

 back up to your cloud repo in GitHub.

-### Option A: Use VS Code (Easy!)
+### Option A: Use VS Code (Easy!) - This was quite handy.

 1. On the VS Code side panel, click the source control icon (look for a blue bubble with an number in it).
-1. Important!
+2. Important!
 Above the Commit button, it will say "Message".
-1. You MUST include a commit message.
+3. You MUST include a commit message.
-1. In the commit message input box, type "initial results".
+4. In the commit message input box, type "initial results".
-1. Click the down arrow on the blue "Commit" button to "Commit and Push" to your GitHub repo.
+5. Click the down arrow on the blue "Commit" button to "Commit and Push" to your GitHub repo.

 Verify: Open a browser to your GitHub repo and verify the files have appeared.
 In addition to the original files, you should have one or more new files and an edited Markdown file.